 For the purpose of this policy, “mobile computing devices” refer to all forms of portable computing equipment that can store digital data.
 Examples include, but are not limited to, laptops, netbooks, tablets and mobile phones.

 1.4 Roles and Responsibilities

 Executive Committee is responsible for approving and regularly reviewing the institutional policies which contribute to the set of documentation covering information technology and security.
 The Office of the University Secretary is responsible for developing awareness and guidance in the area of information security.
-Computing Services are responsible for advising Executive Committee and individual users on the use of mobile computing to meet business needs and the most appropriate technical responses to maintaining information security.
+DD&T are responsible for advising Executive Committee and individual users on the use of mobile computing to meet business needs and the most appropriate technical responses to maintaining information security.

 Users of mobile computing devices are responsible for ensuring that such devices are purchased, used and disposed of in accordance with institutional policies and procedures.
 In particular, users must ensure that they act in accordance with the University’s various information security policies and that they have completed the University’s mandatory training module on information security.

 Like all equipment purchased from University-administered funds (see 1.2 above), mobile computing devices remain the property of the University of Bath.
 They must be returned to the University on request or on termination of employment.